Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 The epidemic potential of the process as determined by the parameters $\lambda$ and $\phi$ is best investigated by a combined measure: the dominant eigenvalue (\code{maxEV}) of the matrix $\bm{\Lambda}$ which has the entries $(\Lambda)_{ii} = \lambda$ on the diagonal and $(\Lambda)_{ij} = \phi w_{ji}$ for $j\ne i$ \citep{paul.etal2008}.
-If the dominant eigenvalue is smaller than unity, it can be interpreted as the epidemic proportion of total disease incidence.
+If the dominant eigenvalue is smaller than unity, it can be interpreted as the epidemic proportion of disease incidence.
 In the above model, the estimate is 72\%.
-A more intuitive way of judging the relative importance of the three model components is offered by Figure~\ref{fig:measlesFitted_basic}.
-It shows the fitted component means along with the observed time series for the six districts with more than 20 cases, and has been produced by: \begin{Schunk} \begin{Sinput} R> districts2plot <- names(which(colSums(observed(measlesWeserEms)) > 20)) R> plot(measlesFit_basic, type = "fitted", units = districts2plot, hide0s = TRUE) \end{Sinput}
+Another way of judging the relative importance of the three model components is to plot the fitted mean components along with the observed counts.
+Figure~\ref{fig:measlesFitted_basic} shows this for the six districts with more than 20 cases: \begin{Schunk} \begin{Sinput} R> districts2plot <- which(colSums(observed(measlesWeserEms)) > 20) R> plot(measlesFit_basic, type = "fitted", units = districts2plot, hide0s = TRUE) \end{Sinput}

+\end{Schunk} The largest portion of the fitted mean indeed results from the within-district autoregressive component with very little contribution of cases from adjacent districts and a rather small endemic incidence.